• WORK

 illustration: luis echánove

-when designers bend to fashions, either for mere convenience or to match the taste of audiences, they are doing a disservice to the client, to their work and to themselves. if the logos of all brands were designed according to the criteria of fashion, something as key for them as differentiation would not be achieved. the mere definition of the word fashion speaks of its expiration date and for that reason it would be putting an expiration date on design when brands should have a vocation of maximum permanence.
+When designers bend to fashions, either for mere convenience or to match the taste of audiences, they are doing a disservice to the client, to their work and to themselves.
+If the logos of all brands were designed according to the criteria of fashion, something as key for them as differentiation would not be achieved.
+The mere definition of the word fashion speaks of its expiration date and for that reason it would be putting an expiration date on the design when brands should have a vocation of maximum permanence.

-by no means are following fashion the proper manners of a good designer.
+By no means following fashion is a proper way of a good designer.

 tags: design, fashion, trend